 Choosing a school is a crucial decision in your quest for a new career.
 You need a school with a solid reputation, top-notch content and instructors, and an emphasis on student success.

 Your real estate prelicensing education will take a lot of hard work and cover a lot of material.
-The education you receive is an important part of getting started with your career as a North Carolina real estate agent.
+The education you receive is an important part of getting started with your career as a North Carolina real estate broker.

 Real estate license application and exam process